 According to a DQYDJ report, there are more than 4 million software developers in the United States companies, so finding the best one for your needs is not an easy task.
 However, when you do find an excellent one, you’d like to keep working with him or her forever.
 We know this is a very competitive market and they might get offers from other companies.

 According to this Stripe and Harris report, developers are responsible for 70% of your company’s sales performance and help you differentiate your brand from others.
-Now, what is your game plan to retain your talents?
+Now, what is your game plan to retain developers?
 We’ve come up with a couple of strategies that’ll help you do so.

 Just like any other employee, developers will work in a place where they feel comfortable.
-But every employee’s dream work environment is different, that’s why you need to become a haven for developers.
+But every employee’s dream work environment is different.
+That’s why your office needs to become heaven to retain developers.

 Stack Overflow made a survey to find out the reasons why a developer chooses one job over the others, and one of them was the availability of tech tools that’ll make the job easier.
 This gives you an idea of how important it is for you to invest in tools for developers, which could be KeyCode Info or HTML Minifier.